jfflbnntt/dmsguild/expandedArmory/expandedArmory.md

 <div></div>

-**High Crit.** These weapons deal higher than normal damage on a critical hit due to cruel spikes or barbs that pierce armor and strike at vital organs.
+**High-crit.** These weapons deal higher than normal damage on a critical hit due to cruel spikes or barbs that pierce armor and strike at vital organs.
 Add 1 additional weapon damage die when rolling crit damage.
 This feature is negated by targets wearing **hardened** armor.
-Impaling weapons like picks and spears tend to be **high crit**.
+Impaling weapons like picks and spears tend to be **high-crit**.

 <div></div>